Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/document-api.markdown

 Properties and nested paths can be [indexed](./indexing.html) to boost queries performance.
 In the type registration sample above the **Name** and **Price** properties are indexed.

-Since the schema is flexible and new properties might be added after the type has been registered, it is possible to add indexes dynamically as well.
+The schema is flexible and new properties may be added after the type has been registered, therefore it is possible to add indexes dynamically as well.

 {{%refer%}}
 For more information about indexing, see the [Indexing](./indexing.html) page.